SciML/DiffEqFlux.jl/docs/src/examples/neural_ode_sciml.md

 In our model we used the `x -> x.^3` assumption in the model.
-By incorporating structure into our equations, we can reduce the required size and training time for the neural network, but a good guess needs to be known!
+By incorporating structure into our equations, we can reduce the required size and training time for the neural network, but we need a good guess!

-From here we build a loss function around it.
-The `NeuralODE` has an optional second argument for new parameters which we will use to iteratively change the neural network in our training loop.
+From here, we build a loss function around our `NeuralODE`. `NeuralODE` has an optional second argument for new parameters which we will use to iteratively change the neural network in our training loop.
 We will use the L2 loss of the network's output against the time series data: